 Thanks for stopping by and I hope you’re enjoying the podcast.

 I’m Pilar Orti, the show’s producer and host.
-Happy to connect with you via Twitter – @aspanishculture.
+Happy to connect with you via Twitter – @PilarWrites

 I’ve lived in London since 1990, so you can imagine the number of times I’ve been asked where I’m from.
 You can also imagine how many times I’ve come across clichéd views of what Spain is like – sometimes those clichés are bang on, but on the whole, there is more to Spain than toros, tapas and flamenco.

 Spain is a large country and so, it’s very diverse.
 It’s also an evolving country that has changed a lot in the past 30 years.
-To try to capture all this, I wrote The A to Z of Spanish Culture.
+To try to capture all this, I wrote The A to Z of Spanish Culture (click here for the audio version of the 2nd edition).
 But even this short book seems a bit out of date now.

 So what better way of bringing you closer to Spain than to bring you the voices of people living in the country right now?